Rufus For Real

 egg muffins on a white marble surface with red tomatoes on the side

-• Hearty and filling: Potatoes, sausage, and cheese make these egg muffins feel like real breakfast.
+• Hearty enough to count as breakfast: Potatoes, sausage, and cheese give these real staying power.

-• Make-ahead friendly: Perfect for meal prep and busy mornings.
+• Make-ahead friendly: They reheat well and work beautifully for busy mornings.

-• Kid-approved flavors: Familiar ingredients that picky eaters love.
+• Kid-approved flavors: Familiar ingredients that picky eaters usually go for.

 These sausage egg muffins are made with simple, flexible ingredients that are easy to customize.